microbus-io/fabric/README.md

 * The timeouts for the `OnStartup` and `OnShutdown` callbacks are hard-coded to `time.Minute`
 * The network hop duration is hard-coded to `250 * time.Millisecond`
-* The NATS server URL is hard-coded to localhost `nats://127.0.0.1:4222`
-* The logger is quite basic
+* The logger is rudimentary

 ## More to Explore